-The Ubuntu 18.04 Libgcrypt Cryptographic Module (hereafter referred to as "the module") is a set of software libraries implementing general purpose cryptographic algorithms.
+The Ubuntu 20.04 Libgcrypt Cryptographic Module (hereafter referred to as "the module") is a set of software libraries implementing general purpose cryptographic algorithms.
 The module provides cryptographic services to applications running in the user space of the underlying Ubuntu operating system through a C language Application Program Interface (API).
-The module utilizes processor instructions to optimize and increase performance.